In 1999 the United Nations declared October 4-10 as World Space

 exploration world-wide through various programs and activities centered around a

 central theme.
-For 2008 that theme is "Exploring the Universe", and for 2009 it is "Space for Education."
+For 2013 that theme is "Exploring Mars - Discovering Earth."
 World

 Space Week is coordinated globally by the United Nations and the World Space Week Association.
 Participants include organizations around the world, including schools,

 astronomy clubs, museums, libraries, government agencies and corporations.

 Peaceful Uses of Outer Space (COPUOS) - Homepage of the United Nations